ronaldoussoren/pyobjc/pyobjc-core/Doc/protocols.rst

 XXX: is this necessary? we could also use the same strategy as for informal protocols, and drop the informal_protocol wrappers for formal protocols.

-Declaring conformance to a formal protocol is done by using the formal protocol as a mix-in, and by implementing its methods:
+In python 2.x declaring conformance to a formal protocol is done by using the formal protocol as a mix-in, and by implementing its methods:

  .. sourcecode:: python
     :linenos: